-As of December 31, 2021, our CEO owned stock valued at 7.3 times his base salary.
-The stock ownership of our other NEOs ranged from less than 1.0 to 5.9 times their base salaries.
-The low stock ownership by two NEOs is explained by their tenure with the company and/or in their roles, coupled with the three-year cliff vesting of their long-term equity awards.
-As those NEOs receive stock upon vesting of their 2019 and 2020 long-term equity awards, their stock holding will increase.
+As of December 31, 2022, our CEO owned stock valued at 6.5 times his base salary.
+The stock ownership of our other NEOs ranged from less than 1.0 to 5.6 times their base salaries.
+The low stock ownership by two NEOs is explained by their tenure with the company and/or in their roles, coupled with the three-year cliff vesting of their performance vested long-term equity awards, which are not included in determining compliance with our stock ownership guidelines.
+As those NEOs receive stock upon vesting of their 2020 and 2021 long-term equity awards, their stock holding will increase.